 "Under the Gun."
 Pretty Little Liars, season 4, episode 6, ABC Family, 16 July 2013.
 Hulu, www.hulu.com/watch/511318.

 People other than the author may have contributed to the creation of a source.
-Include the names of any such people after a description of their role (such as edited by or adapted by) (pp. 37-38).
+Include the names of any such people after a description of their role.
+Some common contributor phrases include:

 Example: